ChapelR/tweego-setup/README.md

 #### For JavaScript:

 - **Transpiling to ES5**: [Babel](https://babeljs.io/) is a JavaScript code transpiler that takes modern ES6 JavaScript and converts it to older ES5 code that works on older browsers, allowing you to write your code in modern JS without sacrificing browser support.
-- **Minification**: A minifier compresses your code by shortening expressions, removing whitespace, and more to save on file size, which improves the speed pages load on the web.
+- **Minification**: A minifier compresses your code by shortening expressions, removing whitespace, and more to save on file size, which improves the speed at which pages load on the web.
 This project skeleton uses [Terser](https://github.com/terser/terser) for JavaScript compression.

 #### For CSS: